smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/napl-grid-maintenance-assistant.rst

 **LLMClient**
    A LLMClient bundles together a provider (Anthropic), a model (``claude-sonnet-4-6``), a system prompt that shapes Claude's behaviour for the field technician context, and one or more plugins.
-The llm_client is the resource your technicians interact with directly.
+The llmclient is the resource your technicians interact with directly.

 **Function Calling**